-Still, if quick visits and even overnights leave you longing for more time with your grandchildren, consider traveling with them.
-More and more seniors are finding that trips with their grandchildren are great bonding experiences filled with wonderful memories -- if planned carefully.
+Still, if quick visits and even overnights leave you longing for more time with your grandchildren, consider planning a trip with them.
+More and more seniors are finding that vacations with their grandchildren are great bonding experiences filled with wonderful memories -- if planned carefully.

 Talk to Their Parents